DIPlib/diplib/src/documentation/workplan.md

 Between brackets is the name of the old header file it's declared in.
 They are grouped by the new header file they should be declared in.

-Many of the following functions are not documented.
-Undocumented functions have a very low priority in the porting process, and some might not be ported at all.
-It being listed here is not an indication that the function needs to be ported, but if it's not listed here, it should not be ported (or already is ported).
+Most of the following functions are not documented, and hence nobody will miss them.

+Only a few of these functions are really worth the effort.

 - diplib/analysis.h
     - `dip_OrientationSpace` (`dip_structure.h`)